LuchoTurtle/building-escape/README.md

 ## Theme and concept art

 This small game was drafted during heavy studying sessions while listening to Lo-Fi music.
-As cliché as it sounds, this served great inspiration for the environment and overall theme of the game, as it heavily relies on lightning and landscapes such the one found below
+As cliché as it sounds, this served great inspiration for the environment and overall theme of the game, as it heavily relies on lightning and landscapes such the ones found below

 <p float="left">
   <img src="/rainy-gif.gif" width=400px />